 For some relation to be an equivalence relation, it must be

 There are quite relaxed equivalence relations, e.g. making a=b if both are even or both are odd.
-It doesn't look too useful, but if we are talking about modulo-2 integer arithmetic, this relation is indeed equality.
+It doesn't look too useful, but it does match the common-sense of equality in modulo-2 arithmetic.

 Peano says natural numbers are equal when they have the same successor.
-This is a pretty airtight definition.
-But there are many other situations where equality and equivalence will diverge.
+This is a pretty airtight definition, for integers.
+But there are many other situations where equality and equivalence will diverge, either by practical or by theoretical reasons.

 For example, 500 cents are equivalent to $5, but they are not equal to $5.
 In many countries, a merchant can refuse inconvenient means of payment e.g. purchasing a car with coins.
 If coins can't purchase a car, they cannot be equal to money in a bank account, right?
 This doesn't break the equivalence relation; you can always go to the bank with your coins and get a cashier's check (and dirty looks from the cashier).